Start using Leave of absence software

-A leave of absence is a period of time when an employee is permitted to be absent from work without losing the status of employee.
+A leave of absence is a period when an employee is permitted to be absent from work without losing the status of the employee.

-Generally, employees ask for a leave of absence in order to deal with unusual or unexpected personal circumstances.
+Generally, employees ask for a leave of absence to deal with unusual or unexpected personal circumstances.